This is a potential security issue, you are being redirected to https://csrc.nist.gov.

 A distinct characteristic of an object often specified in terms of their physical traits, such as size, shape, weight, and color, etc., for real -world objects.
 Objects in cyberspace might have attributes describing size, type of encoding, network address, etc.

-NIST SP 800-95 under Attribute Web Services Glossary - W3C Working Group Note 11 February 2004
+NIST SP 800-95 under Attribute from Web Services Glossary - W3C Working Group Note 11 February 2004

 A quality or characteristic ascribed to someone or something.